talon-one/TalonOneJavaSdk/docs/ManagementApi.md

 <a name="getLoyaltyCardTransactionLogs"></a>
 # **getLoyaltyCardTransactionLogs**
-> InlineResponse20013 getLoyaltyCardTransactionLogs(loyaltyProgramId, loyaltyCardIdentifier, startDate, endDate, pageSize, skip, subledgerId)
+> InlineResponse20014 getLoyaltyCardTransactionLogs(loyaltyProgramId, loyaltyCardId, startDate, endDate, pageSize, skip, subledgerId)

-Get loyalty card transaction logs
+List card&#39;s transactions

 Retrieve the transaction logs for the given [loyalty card](https://docs.talon.one/docs/product/loyalty-programs/loyalty-cards/loyalty-card-overview) within the specified [card-based loyalty program](https://docs.talon.one/docs/product/loyalty-programs/overview#loyalty-program-types) with filtering options applied.
 If no filtering options are applied, the last 50 loyalty transactions for the given loyalty card are returned.